centrahq/api-documentation/pages/03.fe-development/17.vouchers/docs.md

 |---|---|---|
 | freeShippingFor | array | a list of which shipping methjods are allowed to get free shipping |

-For a credit voucher we will see:
+#### Credit

-Credit vouchers only have the normal fields.
+Credit vouchers only have the base fields.

 ## How to's

-### I wish to show how much discount an item in the custoemrs selection has received
+### I wish to show how much discount an item in the customers selection has received
 Summarise all `priceOffAsNumber` found for the wanted discounts on item. depending on how you wish to show the vouchers on order level you might wish to deduct item voucher values from this.

 ### How can i get voucher on receipt to always show the same way as on checkout.
-This is a little tricky due to how vouchers have worked historicaly. but there is a way, and the trick lies in the `hasAffectedItemPrice` field in the item level voucher data.
+This is a little tricky due to how vouchers have worked historicaly. but there is a way, and the trick lies in the `hasAffectedItemPrice` field in the item level voucher data. `priceOff` on the item data will remain the same, but just as before `priceOff` on order level will be reduced.